 Reyka Vodka is a small-batch vodka.
 The six-hour distillation process produces only 255 cases at a time.
 In the vodka world, that is minuscule.
-Yet, it's not sold at a luxury price.
+It's not sold at a luxury price.
 For the pristine taste that it offers, you might be surprised to know that it sells between $20 and $30.

 Though it is hand-crafted, the vodka is also backed by a great lineage in the liquor industry.
 William Grant & Sons is the company behind the scenes.
 The Scottish company is known for creating great brands like the iconic scotches from The Glenfiddich and The Balvenie, as well as the groundbreaking Hendrick's Gin.

-Reyka Vodka was first released in 2005 and it quickly became a favorite among vodka connoisseurs.
-While many specialty vodkas of that era have come and gone in the years since this one has not only held true to its roots and picked up many dedicated fans along the way.
+Reyka Vodka was first released in 2005, and it quickly became a favorite among vodka connoisseurs while many specialty vodkas of that era have come and gone in the years since this one has not only held true to its roots and picked up many dedicated fans along the way.

 Reyka has a strong "green" aspect to it.
 A delightful nose of sweet rose and fresh-cut hay fills the senses with clarity.
-The palate is silky and marked with rose, lavender, and a surprisingly spicy cedar.
-A short finish with undertones of warm citrus and grain complete the experience with uplifting purity.
+The palate is silky and marked with rose, lavender, and a surprisingly spicy cedar — a short finish with undertones of warm citrus and grain complete the experience with uplifting purity.